-This is an expanded article from the Frequently Unasked Questions pages on my portrait photography website and my wedding photography website.
-If you click on the link, you can read more of them.
-We’ll be expanding more of the questions on the FUQs and FAQs page in the coming months.
+This is an expanded article from the Frequently Unasked Questions page.
+If you click on the link, you can read more frequently unasked questions.
+We’ll be expanding more of the questions on the FUQs and FAQs page over time.

 Opie, you haven’t finished your milk.
 We can’t put it back in the cow, you know. ~Aunt Bee Taylor, The Andy Griffith Show